H&M: Designers

-Showcasing

-The Sims 2

-Working with Maxis in June 2007, H&M created a stuff pack for the game developers' The Sims 2 computer game, H&M Fashion Stuff.

-Imagine Fashion

-In March 2011, the brand's clothing was featured in an interactive fashion art film by Imagine Fashion called Decadent Control, starring Roberto Cavalli, Kirsty Hume, Eva Herzigová and Brad Kroenig.

-Voice Interactive Mirror

-In 2018, the flagship New York City location tried out an in-store "Voice Interactive Mirror" developed by Microsoft and Ombori.
-The mirror, designed to have voice and facial recognition, acted as a personal shopping assistant and also encouraged customers to sign up for newsletters and scan QR codes.
-A German CPG news source, Lebensmittelzeitung, concluded that "86% of customers who took a selfie ended up scanning the QR code and 10% of [customers] also registered for the newsletter."

-Loooptopia

-In 2023, H&M partnered with Roblox, online game platform to create an interactive online experience.
-Customers will be able style their virtual selves in newly created clothes and even trade or recycle clothes.

 Sustainability and environmental awareness

 Used garment vouchers

 Starting in February 2013, H&M began offering patrons a voucher in exchange for used garments.
 Donated garments were to be processed by I:CO, a retailer that repurposes and recycles used clothing with the goal of creating a zero waste economy.
 The initiative is similar to an April 2012 clothes-collection voucher program launched by Marks & Spencer in partnership with Oxfam.

 Endangered forests

 In April 2014, H&M joined Zara and other apparel companies in changing their supply chain to avoid endangered forests.
 The company teamed with Canopy, a nonprofit, to remove endangered and ancient forests from their dissolvable pulp supply chain for their viscose and rayon fabrics.

 The H&M Foundation

 The H&M Foundation, a nonprofit, was established in 2014 to fund projects that improve humanitarian and environmental issues within the fashion industry.
 The Persson family, the founders and owners of H&M, originally invested $180 million in the foundation.
 One of the foundation's projects includes the Green Machine, a recycling technology that would allow clothing to be recycled in a similar way to aluminum can recycling.
 Since 2013, the family has made contributions to the foundation, donating SEK1.1 billion (US$154 million) to it.
-According to the OECD, H&M Foundation's financing for 2019 development increased by 7% to $17 million USD.
+According to the OECD, H&M Foundation's financing for 2019 development increased by 7% to US$17 million.
 In August 2015, the H&M Foundation announced that it will award the Global Change Award, a million-euro annual prize, to advance recycling technology and techniques within the fashion industry.
-In 2021, H&M Foundation launched a virtual clothing collection named “The Billion Dollar Collection” that featured ten sustainable fashion innovation startups.